To reach into the arguments of a function, I explained here that you should write:

 Rest parameters only contain the remaining parameters whereas

-contains all parameters.
-The difference would be visible infunction foo(a, b, ...args)
+argumentscontains all parameters.
+The difference would be visible infunction foo(a, b, ...args)whereaandbwould not show up inargs, but would be present inarguments. -

 The rest parameters are a real